RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-02-beaglebone-black-ubuntu-part-1.markdown

 About sixty seconds after boot, the Linux penguin appeared in the upper left corner of the Bone display.
 And then the login prompt appeared.

-Another note about the "boot" switch: It looks like the Bone will boot into the SD's operating system without the micro switch if the switch was used in the previous boot.
-I havn't rebooted enough times to test this, yet.
+Another note about the "boot" switch: It looks like the Bone will boot into the SD's operating system (instead of the eMMC flash OS where Angstrom resides) without the micro switch if the switch was used in the previous boot.
+I haven't rebooted enough times to test this thoroughly.

 ###Default Credentials for Ubuntu on BeagleBone Black
 Ubuntu's default BeagleBone Black login credentials are shown here because I always end up hunting for these when I need them.
 It's much easier to have information at one's fingertips.